skghprofile/Configuring-App-Locker/Chapters/Chapter3_EnablingAppLockerLogs.md

 ![Windows Event Viewer](/Images/AL-img18.png)

-In the "Create Custom View" window, left-click the dropdown button in the same line as "Event Logs" to open the menu to select which logs will be used for this new Custom View.
+In the "Create Custom View" window, left-click the dropdown button in the same line as "Event Logs" to open the menu and select which logs will be used for this new Custom View.

 To only select the AppLocker logs without selecting all the other logs, navigate through the path below and only enable the checkbox labeled "AppLocker".

 AppLocker Log Path: **Applications and Services Logs > Microsoft > Windows > AppLocker**

-This should only enable the logs for AppLocker for this Custom View and also the sub log categories for AppLocker as shown in the images below:
+This should only enable the logs for AppLocker for this Custom View and also the sub-log categories for AppLocker, as shown in the images below:

 ![Create Custom View window](/Images/AL-img19.png)
 ![Create Custom View window](/Images/AL-img20.png)